-Aluminium Treatments and Surface Finishes
+Aluminium Treatments and Surface Finishes - Anodising

-Whether anodising is clear or coloured, it is important that designers understand the essential nature of anodising.
-Inevitable, the anodic film reproduces the physical nature of the original metal surface.
-Not only does this mean that any mechanical finish applied previously to the surface will be clearly evident, but even the characteristics of different metal forms will persist.
+Whether anodising is clear or coloured, it is important that designers understand the essential nature.
+Inevitably, the anodic film reproduces the physical nature of the original metal surface.
+This means that any mechanical finish applied previously to the surface will be clearly evident, and the characteristics of different metal forms will persist.
 Thus, extruded element and sheet metal, if colour anodised to the same specification and placed together, will show an apparent colour difference due solely to minor but characteristic differences in surface profile peculiar to the individual mill processes.

-The basic anodising process consists of a suitable chemical pre-cleaning dip, followed by etching in a caustic soda base solution, anodising electrolytically in a sulphuric acid or other solution, and finally sealing to reduce porosity.
-The finished anodised surface is in fact an inert, and therefore a protective film of aluminium oxide.The thickness of the aluminium oxide anodising is varied by processing time to suit its application.
+The basic anodising process consists of a suitable chemical pre-cleaning dip, followed by etching in a caustic soda base solution, anodising electrolytically in sulphuric acid or other solution, and finally sealing to reduce porosity.
+The finished anodised surface is in fact an inert, and therefore protective, film of aluminium oxide.The thickness of the aluminium oxide anodising is varied by processing time to suit its application.
 The following guide quotes minimum figures, film thickness being checked on a batch by batch basis by electronic means.

 The application of thermoset powdercoating on aluminium has increased dramatically.
-The wide variety of powder types now available in the process allow the engineer or architect to specify powdercoating for a wide variety of pplications with considence.
+The wide variety of powder types now available in the process allow the engineer or architect to specify powdercoating for a wide variety of pplications with confidence.
 Polyester thermosetting powder is the most commonly specified product becuse of its excellent resistance to natural weathering, a high degree of chalk resistance and colour fastness, high levels of mechanical properties and good chemical and corrosion resistance.

-Aluminium Castings - Aluminium Extrusions - Aluminium Finishes - Aluminium Ladders, Commercial - Building Products Division - Cladding, Wintec UlltraClad® - Decorative Metals - Download Brochures - Extruded Aluminium Bends - Fabricated Aluminium - Fasteners - Machinery, Tekna - Marine Products - Sheet, Plate & Rollformed Aluminium - Welding Products - Wintec UlltraClad® Cladding -
+Aluminium Castings - Aluminium Extrusions - Aluminium Finishes - Aluminium Ladders, Commercial - Building Products Division - Cladding, Wintec UlltraClad® - Decorative Metals - Download Brochures - Extruded Aluminium Bends - Fabricated Aluminium - Fasteners - Machinery - Marine Products - Sheet, Plate & Rollformed Aluminium - Welding Products - Wintec UlltraClad® Cladding -